 - Move together in ways that feel good and make you all happy

 Parents can make a huge impact on kids’ lifelong health.
-When we teach our kids Intuitive Eating, we can help them avoid eating disorders and other mental health conditions.
+When we teach our kids Intuitive Eating, we can help prevent eating disorders and other mental health conditions.

 Ginny Jones is on a mission to empower parents to raise kids who are free from eating issues, body shame and eating disorders.

 She’s the founder of More-Love.org and a Parent Coach who helps parents navigate disordered eating, eating disorder recovery, and other challenging emotional and behavioral issues.